rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> cdg.computeCondorcetWinner()
     ['a1']

-By seeing the majority margins like a bipolarly-valued characteristic function for a global preference relation defined on the set of canditates, we may use all operational resources of the generic ``Digraph`` class (see :ref:`Digraphs-Tutorial-label`), and especially its ``exportGraphViz`` method, for visualizing an election result:
+By seeing the majority margins like a bipolarly-valued characteristic function for a global preference relation defined on the set of canditates, we may use all operational resources of the generic ``Digraph`` class (see :ref:`Digraphs-Tutorial-label`), and especially its ``exportGraphViz`` method [1]_, for visualizing an election result:
    >>> cdg.exportGraphViz('tutorialLinearBallots')
    *---- exporting a dot file dor GraphViz tools ---------* Exporting to tutorialLinearBallots.dot